 - Working with Employee Assistance Programmes.
 (Behavioural Health, Motorola, Red Arc, Oakdale)

-- I work with children (from the age of ten), men, women and those from different cultural backgrounds to my own.
+- I work with young adults, men, women and those from different cultural backgrounds to my own.

 - I have considerable experience with relationship, couples and sexual issues.